MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-dashboards-management-pack-adjusting-datacenter-dashboard.md

 ## Adding Groups

-To add groups, click the menu button and select **Add Group** from the dropdown list.
+To add groups, select the menu button and select **Add Group** from the dropdown list.
 You can search for the desired group in the **Add group** dialog by entering a group name.

 The **Add Group** dialog requires the **GROUP** combobox and the **DISPLAY NAME** field.
 When the **GROUP** combobox is in focus, the **It is required to select a group** hint is displayed.